NDTV India

-NDTV India (styled as NDTV इंडिया) is an Indian Hindi-language news channel, owned by NDTV.
-The channel was launched on 15 April 2003, along with its English counterpart, NDTV 24×7, after the end of the partnership with Disney Star, providing the news content for its Star News channel.
+NDTV India (styled as NDTV इंडिया) is an Indian Hindi-language news channel, owned by New Delhi Television Ltd..
+The channel was launched on 15 April 2003, along with its English counterpart, NDTV (Indian TV channel), after the end of the partnership with Disney Star, providing the news content for its Star News channel.

 In June 2016, NDTV decided to launch two separate channels called NDTV India and NDTV Spice in the United Kingdom.